 Scar Revision FAQ

-Patients who currently have a scar on their scalp due to strip FUT, or any other cranial procedures, are often curious if there are any options to remove or reduce the scar.
+Patients who currently have a scar on their scalp due to strip FUT are often curious if there are any options to remove or reduce a scar of any size on the scalp.
 The following are some of the most frequently asked questions about scar revision procedures:

 Am I going to have a scar after my FUT procedure?

-Follicular unit transplantation (FUT) traditional method is done through removing a strip of scalp skin which always leaves a horizontal scar in the donor area after the strip wound has healed.
-The size of the FUT scar depends on the method of wound closure, skill of the surgeon and the integrity of the skin/wound healing ability of the patient.
+Follicular unit transplantation (FUT) is done by removing a strip of scalp skin and this always leaves a horizontal scar in the donor area after the strip wound has healed.
+The size of the FUT scar depends on the method of wound closure, skill of the surgeon, the integrity of the skin and wound healing ability of the patient.
 The resultant scar may appear thickened (hypertrophic) or stretched depending on a person’s individual genetic characteristics.